smseerat/MCW-Hybrid-identity/Whiteboard design session/WDS trainer guide - Hybrid identity.md

             - In order to facilitate provisions that require eliminating single points of failure, in regard to the Azure AD Connect synchronization engine, customers have the option of deploying an additional server hosting the sync engine operating in the staging mode (this is one of the options available directly from the installation wizard interface).
 In this mode, the sync engine imports and synchronizes data the same way as the active instance, but it does not export anything to Azure AD or AD.
 Since a server in the staging mode continues to receive changes from Active Directory and Azure AD, it can quickly take over the responsibilities of a failed active server.
 Password sync and password writeback features of Azure AD Connect are disabled while in staging mode.

-        - Azure AD Connect passthrough authentication agent
+        - Azure AD Connect pass-through authentication agent

             - For pass-through authentication, you can install two or more (three are recommended) lightweight Authentication Agents on your on-premises computers running Windows Servers 2012 R2 or newer with TLS 1.2 enabled.
 Installing multiple Pass-through Authentication Agents ensures high availability, but not deterministic load balancing between the Authentication Agents.
 To determine how many Authentication Agents you need for your tenant, consider the peak and average load of sign-in requests that you expect to see on your tenant.
 A single Authentication Agent can handle typically between 300 to 400 authentications per second on a standard 4-core CPU, 16-GB RAM server.